-Advantages Disadvantages Some upgrades can be done entirely at the Other upgrades sill require a "touch" on server level. every client computer where upgrades and where obcipations are send, har and new install are both very tedious and Manaparaopt System (DisMs V) Collection difficult logistically.
+Advantages Disadvantages Some upgrades can be done entirely at the Other upgrades sill require a "touch" on server level. every client computer where upgrades and new install are both very tedious and difficult logistically.
 A large number of homogeneous product Long-running and heavy-load jobs by one are available off-the-shelf and the pre-made user affect all users. software is cheap.
 Since only the information to be displayed Large servers grow exponentially in price. is sent on the network, there is little Some are every bit as expensive as host network bandwith comparatively to the system.